MohamedAAbdallah/ModernSIS/README.md

 - 🌑 **Dark Mode Theme**: A consistent, eye-friendly dark theme across SIS pages.
 - 🖥️ **Supports Multiple Pages**: Compatible with all AOU SIS pages.
 - 🚀 **Lightweight and Fast**: Minimal impact on browser performance.
-- 🔧 **Easy Installation and Use**: Quick setup with one-click installation from the Chrome or Edge Web Store.
+- 🔧 **Easy Installation and Use**: Quick setup with one-click installation from Popular Web Stores.
 - 🔏 **Privacy**: Only CSS code will be altered without reading or writing to your data.

 ## **Usage**